Odinakachukwu007/mini_rag_chatbot/README.md

 ---

 ## 💼 Why This Project Stands Out

 - Combines real-world tools (Pinecone, Azure OpenAI) in a real-world use case
 - Demonstrates understanding of vector search, embedding, prompt engineering, and user interaction
 - Includes both a command-line and a polished web UI
 - Handles errors gracefully and uses professional coding practices

 ---

+---

+## 🛠️ Troubleshooting

+- If you see errors about missing packages, run `pip install -r requirements.txt` after activating your environment.
+- If the upload script (`embed_and_upload.py`) cannot find your CSV, ensure the path is correct and the file is in the `data/` folder.
+- For PowerShell execution policy errors, run `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass` before activating your environment.
+- If sources, speaker, or title are missing in retrieval results, re-run the upload script to refresh Pinecone with complete metadata.

+---